Discover the difference between self-righteousness and God’s righteousness and how you can apprehend and walk in God’s righteousness as a way of life.

 The righteousness of God means the righteousness, which belongs to God or God-like righteousness.
 The righteousness of God is the right which God has upon man.
 The right He does toward mankind in order for man to recognize and fully submit to the right of God upon his life.
 He must receive God who offers him or his righteousness to man, as a gift (Romans 5:17), and we must receive it as a gift, not earned.
 The recognition and acceptance of God’s right upon man, realized through faith, stands in opposition to the righteousness, which is of the law, which is man’s acceptance of the claims of the law upon his life.

 Did you hear that?
 In our good intentions at times, we read the law of God, and we accept its claims upon our life.
 We must rather accept the righteousness of God upon man through faith and believe that He is good towards us apart from anything we do to earn it.

 Accepting His righteousness toward us by faith stands in opposition to the righteousness which is of the law.
 The righteousness of the law is man’s acceptance of the claims of the law upon his life.
 Paul said that the righteous man who does the law shall live in them.

 And the law is not of faith: but, The man that doeth them shall live in them.
 Galatians 3:12 KJV

 Often, man, in his fallen natural condition, would rather establish his own set of standards and his own righteousness.
-However, such behavior is not real righteousness and cannot please God.
-I see a bigger and bigger divide between self-righteousness and God’s righteousness in our lives.
+However, such righteous behavior is not really made righteous and cannot please God.
+I see a bigger and bigger divide between self-righteousness and the righteousness of God in our lives.
 In fact, I think the term ‘self-righteousness’ is a misnomer; it’s not really righteousness at all.